 Best Shortbread Cookie Mix: We loved the Shortbread Cookie Mix from Bob’s Red Mill – it was easy to use and not too sweet, so you can add in your favorite shortbread flavorings – from fresh Rosemary to chopped chocolate – and this mix will stand up to them.
 But sure to get enough moisture in the dough – it shouldn’t be wet (that will result in tough cookies!) but it is difficult to work with if it’s too dry.
 Want to skip the baking?
 We like the Gluten Free Dairy Free Shortbread Hearts from Orgran – not too sweet, and the kids can add icing & decorations to them too.

-Our Team Loves: We love Gluten Free Mama around here – that’s no secret.
+Our Team Loves: We love Pamela’s around here – that’s no secret.
 One of the reasons we fell in love?
-Her Mama’s Sugar Cookie Mix.
+Her Sugar Cookie Mix & Chocolate Chunk Cookie Mixes.
 The cookies hold their shape and have great flavor & texture.
-FYI – the mix contains almond meal, so no-tree-nut folks need to make a different choice.